Love, Sex, & Disabilities ft. Netflix, Bollywood, & Other Storytellers

 PwDs with high-support needs will regularly be in situations where their privacy may be compromised to allow their caretakers to do their jobs.
 I found this to be a common occurrence after my trip to a special school in Nagpur.
 The trustees had just purchased a specialised bus with a hydraulic lift to avoid exactly the situation Laila was in.
 “We wanted our girls to feel comfortable coming to school,” they said, “to be able to travel with dignity.”

 Even within the act of sexual expression, privacy is compromised.
-PwDs often live with their families or in group residential homes, sometimes under near constant vigilance.
-Unless living independently, planning a sexual experience requires the knowledge and sometimes even permission of residential home admins / the PwDs’ guardians.
+PwDs often live with their families or in group residential homes, sometimes under near-constant vigilance.
+Planning a sexual experience may require the knowledge and sometimes even permission of residential home admins / the PwDs’ guardians.

-This is further complicated when you consider that PwD couples often require assistance from their caretakers to either prepare for or carry out some/all sexual processes like positioning.
-This makes sex a pre-planned activity rather than a spontaneous private affair.
+This is further complicated when you consider that PwD couples often require assistance from their caretakers to either prepare for or carry out some/all sexual processes like positioning and using protection.
+This makes sex a pre-planned collective activity rather than a spontaneous private affair.

-The most heart-wrenching aspect of disabilities and sexuality is that PwDs are seen by predators as easy targets.
+PwDs are seen by predators as easy targets.
 PwDs are the most vulnerable social group to sexual abuse, often in their family homes or group residential homes.
 Worse still, it may not be known to the PwD that what they experienced was abuse, due to the complex nature of exploitation.
-It is not uncommon to hear of stories where caregivers stumble upon the signs of abuse rather than being alerted to them with the PwD.
+It is not uncommon to hear of stories where caregivers stumble upon the signs of abuse rather than being alerted to them by the PwD in question.
 This is especially true for non-verbals and/or PwDs with severe cognitive delays.

 शादी के बाद सब ठीक हो जाएगा / Everything Will Be Alright After Marriage…